Drakkar-Software/OctoBot-Blog/2022-09-profile-sharing-in-astrolab.md

 - Checkout past performances of available strategies
 - Create and use paid or free strategies that are made by the community: creators are incentivized to create strategies with the best results to earn money from paid subscribers that use the strategies

-Join the Astrolab Beta on https://beta.astrolab.cloud/
+# Join the beta

+Sharing profiles will first be available on the [beta Astrolab](https://beta.astrolab.cloud/).
+To join the OctoBot beta program, [have a look here](https://www.octobot.info/advanced_usage/beta-program)